ilg-physics-ucsb/remoteLabs/README.md

 ```bash
 sudo rpi-update
 ```
-This will update the firmware to solve teh boot issue.
+This will update the firmware to solve the boot issue.
 Then you need to do the following

 ```bash
 sudo nano /boot/config.txt